Last Updated on 3 November, 2022 by Samuelsson

 2. Be Careful who you trust

 The trading world is littered with false vendors that sell the dream, without even knowing how to trade themselves.
-Especially youtube is full of fake traders that promise riches to the masses if you just follow their specific advice.
+Especially youtube and Rumble is full of fake traders that promise riches to the masses if you just follow their specific advice.
 A lot of beginners tend to fall for these types of trading scams.

 To trust a trading vendor, you, first of all, want to make sure that they trade their own money.
 Showing trades in hindsight can be done by anybody, and doesn’t prove anything.